-In order to safely manage your medications, you must be seen on a regular basis.
-You must keep your appointments at the intervals recommended by our clinicians to have your medications refilled.
-Appointments cannot be conducted over the telephone.
+To safely manage your medications, you should be seen on a regular basis.
+You must keep your appointments at the intervals recommended by our medical staff to have your medications refilled.

-Medication management appointments fill up very quickly.
-In order to keep up to date on appointments, and to avoid any lapse in care, we require a follow-up appointment to be made at the end of every session.
-If you are unable to schedule an appointment at this time, you may have a longer delay than expected.
+Our medication management appointments fill up very quickly.
+To keep up to date on appointments and to avoid any lapse in care, we require a follow-up appointment to be made at the end of every appointment.
+If you are unable to schedule a follow up visit at this time, you may have a longer delay than expected.

-In the event that you do not need a monthly appointment, please call for an appointment when you have six (6) weeks of medication left.
-Failing to call ahead to schedule your next appointment may result in a delay, and may affect your quality of care.
+In the event that you do not have a follow up appointment scheduled, make sure to call for an appointment when you have six (6) weeks of medication left.
+Failing to call ahead to schedule your next appointment may result in a scheduling delay, and may affect your quality of care.
 Except for rare occasions, please expect to obtain an appointment up to one month from the date of your request.

 Missed Appointments/ Cancellations

-As previously mentioned, it is important to stay up-to-date with your appointments.
-If a situation arises in which you cannot keep your appointment and you will run out of medications because of this, we may provide a refill for you only if you,
+It is important to stay up-to-date with your appointments.
+If a situation arises in which you cannot keep your appointment and you will run out of medications because of this, we may provide a refill for you only if you:

-If you cannot keep an INITIAL appointment, you must cancel within 2 business days, not including Saturdays and Sundays, or you will be charged a fee of $170.00.
-You must cancel within 2 business days, (business days are Monday through Friday)for follow-up appointments as well.
+If you cannot keep an INITIAL appointment, you must cancel within 3 business days, (business days are Monday through Friday) or you will be charged a fee of $170.00.
+You must cancel within 3 business days for follow-up appointments as well.
 A missed follow-up without adequate notice incurs a fee of $80.
 This fee will be automatically charged to your credit card that is required to be on file with us.
 This is a flat non-refundable fee.

-If you cancel an appointment, we will try our best to reschedule you as soon as possible, but cannot guarantee an immediate spot.
-In the event that you need to cancel an appointment over the weekend, or are otherwise unable to speak to an administrator, please leave a message or send an email to our administrative staff.
+If you cancel an appointment, we will reschedule you as soon as possible, but cannot guarantee an immediate spot.
+In the event that you need to cancel an appointment over the weekend, or are otherwise unable to speak to us, please leave a message or send an email to our administrative staff.
 Appointment cancellations will be honored based on the time of your contact.
-If you attempted to contact the office at least 48 business hours before your appointment, your cancellation will be honored, and no fee will be applied.
+If you attempted to contact our office at least 72 business hours before your appointment, your cancellation will be honored and no fee will be applied.

-If you cancel or miss an appointment, you are responsible for re-scheduling your next session by calling or e-mailing our administrative staff.
-They can be reached by phone at 267-639-5901 or via e-mail at [email protected].
+If you cancel or miss an appointment, you are responsible for rescheduling by calling or e-mailing our administrative staff.
+We can be reached by phone at 267-639-5901 or via e-mail at [email protected].

-**Please note that appointment reminders sent automatically via email or text are a courtesy provided by our scheduling program.
+** As a courtesy we send appointment reminders automatically via email.
 Failure to receive an automated reminder does NOT mean that an appointment is cancelled.
-A missed appointment fee will still apply if for any reason you do not receive a reminder.**
+A missed appointment fee will still apply if for any reason do not cancel in time and do not receive a reminder.**

 It is your responsibility to know how much medication you have on hand.
 It is important to monitor your medication supply and to make an appointment when needed.

-Once we have begun treatment, you agree to not make any mental health medication changes on your own without a discussion with your prescribing provider first, UNLESS directed by another healthcare professional.
+Once we have begun treatment, you agree to not make any psychiatric medication changes on your own without a discussion with your prescribing provider first, UNLESS directed by another healthcare professional.

-If you have any non-urgent questions or concerns regarding your medication, side effects, or symptoms, they will be addressed at your follow-up.
-If your concern is serious, you should schedule an appointment for a sooner time or seek emergency services if needed.
+If you have non-urgent questions or concerns regarding your medication, side effects, or symptoms, they will be addressed at your follow-up.
+If your concern is serious, you can schedule an appointment for a sooner time, call us or seek emergency services if needed.